 Flares are inevitable when the immune system is attacking infected liver cells – such as during an acute hepatitis B infection — but can this clearance be controlled without harming the patient?

 The day before the workshop, the FDA ordered Arrowhead Pharmaceuticals to stop its Phase II human trials of its ARC 520 drug that uses RNAii to eradicate HBsAg after reports of deaths in animals that had been given high doses of the drug.
 The doses were much higher than were administered to humans in the Phase II clinical trial, which was evaluating the reduction of HBsAg after intravenous administration of ARC-520 in combination with entecavir or tenofovir.
 Panelists noted that this potential cure may still have promise, but the treatment dose must be examined and monitored carefully.

 The workshop presentations highlighted the inevitable setbacks and advances that scientists make in the search for a cure.
 But optimism remained.
 Never have so many researchers been working from so many directions to find the synergistic solution that will one day reduce HBsAg, stop HBV from reproducing and spur T cells to attack infected liver cells.

 One panelist suggested in the next five years, researchers should be able to develop ways to reduce viral load while enhancing the immune system’s T cell response to eradicate a hepatitis B infection.
 Around the world, 240 million people living with hepatitis B are waiting anxiously.

 The Hepatitis B Foundation was a partner of the workshop.
 For more information about the workshop and researchers’ presentations, please click here.

 Comments on this blog are closed.
+These blogs are not regularly reviewed or updated, and information, data, or practice recommendations/guidelines may have changed.
 If you have questions about hepatitis B or this blog post, please email email@example.com or call 215-489-4900.